-Tenofovir disoproxil fumarate (hereafter, tenofovir) is classified as Food and Drug Administration Pregnancy Category B.
+Tenofovir disoproxil fumarate, the orally bioavailable form of tenofovir, is classified as Food and Drug Administration Pregnancy Category B.

-Reproduction studies have been performed in rats and rabbits at doses up to 14 and 19 times the human dose based on body surface area comparisons and revealed no evidence of impaired fertility or harm to the fetus associated with tenofovir.
+Reproduction studies have been performed in rats and rabbits at doses up to 14 and 19 times the human dose, respectively, based on body surface area comparisons and revealed no evidence of impaired fertility or harm to the fetus associated with tenofovir.
 There were also no effects on fertility, mating performance, or early embryonic development when tenofovir was administered to male rats (600 mg/kg/day; equivalent to 10 times the human dose based on body surface area) for 28 days before mating and to female rats for 15 days before mating through Day 7 of gestation.
 There was, however, an alteration of the estrous cycle in female rats administered 600 mg/kg/day.
-A retrospective analysis of 7,275 women (1,199 receiving tenofovir-based combination antiretroviral therapy) demonstrated a slight reduction in pregnancy rates but the findings were limited by the observational nature of the data and additional studies are needed for confirmation.1

-Chronic exposure of fetal monkeys to tenofovir at high doses (i.e., exposure equivalent to 25 times the area under the curve achieved with therapeutic dosing in humans) resulted in lower fetal circulating insulin-like growth factor (IGF)-1, higher IGF binding protein-3 levels, and were associated with lower overall body weights.
+Chronic exposure of fetal monkeys to tenofovir at high doses (exposure equivalent to 25 times the area under the curve (AUC) achieved with therapeutic dosing in humans) resulted in lower fetal circulating insulin-like growth factor (IGF)-1, higher IGF binding protein-3 levels, and lower body weights.
 A slight reduction in fetal bone porosity was also observed.
 Effects on these parameters were observed within 2 months of maternal treatment.
-Significant changes in maternal monkey bone biomarkers were noted but were primarily limited to the treatment period and were reversible.2 In newborn macaques exposed to tenofovir at high dose over a prolonged period, similar changes have been noted, as well as osteomalacia, bone fracture, hypophosphatemia, and nephrotoxicity.

 Placental and Breast Milk Passage